bc3tech/docgpt/README.md

 - Set up the endpoint for your OpenAI model in the extension's settings
   ![VS Options panel for Doc GPT](docs/img/options_panel.png)

-> Note: The model name is only used in the case of Azure OpenAI deployments.
-If you're using an account on OpenAI.org, you can leave this blank.

 ## Usage

 The extension ships with two main components: